GrinonBarrett/Taksidos/Core Rules/Creatures/Alderalv {WiP}.md

 #### Variants
 Among the alderolvs, there are a few standouts.

-**Rangers**: Gaining specialty in the Bow, the archers are also equiped with gambeson and a buckler in addition to one of the weapons they have proficiency with.
+**Rangers**: Gaining expertise in the Bow and specialization in hand axes and javelins, in addition to their normal proficiencies.
+Rangers are often equipped with some form of Gambeson.

-{}
+**Mist Walker**: Those that take great strides within the Alnuskogs to journey from here and there.
+If a party bargains for passage through the domain, they will be escorted by mist walkers.
+Mist walkers can sprint once each round while in the alnuskogs without incurring fatigue.
+They are also capable of wyrding, and know the following spells: *Absenting*, *Disenchant*, *Fetch*, *Green Ward*, *Intoxify*, *Wisp Away* and one other spell.
+They have specialization with hand axes and bows in addition to their usual proficiencies.

+**Alnus Guard**: Those that keep at the edge of the domain to protect it.
+These warriors have an additional hitpoint, specialization in bows and javelins, and expertise in another weapon in addition to their usual proficiencies.
+Their [Body] is improved to 12, granting it a bonus of +4 instead.
+If an alderalv is adorned by some form of cuirass- it is an alnus guard.

 -----

 #### Special Features

-**Magical Resistance**: Saltsingers gain a +1 to defense against magical attacks and a 1d6 bonus to saves against magical effects.

-**Elfish Resistances**: Saltsingers cannot be put to sleep, dazed, or moved remotely against their will by magical effects.
+**Elfish Resistances**: Alderolves cannot be put to sleep, dazed, or moved remotely against their will by magical effects.

+{resume}

 **Targeted Screech**: Once per encounter, as an action, the saltsinger can loose a horrid screech.
 Treat as a *sonic attack against a foe within a number of yards equal to the target's [Prcp]*.